What Makes Me Excessively Sleepy During the Day?

 Topics: Insomnia, obstructive sleep apnea, feeling sleepy all the time, sleep disorders, Excessive Daytime Sleepiness

-It is not uncommon to feel sleepy when unblinkingly staring at your laptop screen for hours.
+It is not uncommon to feeling sleepy during day time, when you are unblinkingly staring at your laptop screen for hours.
 But, if this happens to you every other day, you may have excessive daytime sleepiness.
-Also known as daytime somnolence, this condition indicates poor sleep quality or a health disorder.
+Also known as Daytime Somnolence/Hypersomnia, this condition indicates poor sleep quality or a health disorder.
 You must recognise its signs, understand its causes, and treat the problem to avoid complications.

 excessively sleepy during the day